Traveled

 Isochronal

 Repetition builds clarity for the stories of our quests.
-Isochronal means uniform in time, or occurring at regular intervals.
+Isochronal means uniform in time or occurring at regular intervals.
 Let’s think through why recurring reminders are needed to motivate awareness, action, and steadfastness.

-The starting state, is how hard it is to get anyone to do anything.
+The starting state is what makes it hard to get anyone to do anything.
 Motion requires force.
 We don’t know what we don’t know.
-The dance of an entrepreneurial lifestyle takes time and action calls for commitment.
+The dance of an entrepreneurial lifestyle takes time, and action calls for commitment.

-Along they way, playing with specificity helps to make a quest feel less intimidating.
-Recurring pieces of a puzzle act like stepping stones.
-The jumps may be short at first, but the size and distance become advanced on the path to scaling ideas.
-Scaling is hard and even a small audience is challenging to activate with consistency.
+Along the way, play with specificity to make any narrative feel less intimidating.
+These distinct, recurring pieces of the puzzle act like stepping stones.
+The distance between each stone can be short at first, but bigger obstacles will soon require longer leaps.
+Scaling a story is demanding, and activating even a small audience is challenging.

-This is partly because consistency requires sacrifice.
+This is because such consistency requires sacrifice.
 When it comes to business, consistency is what most people want.
 Passion is fine, but are you healthily obsessed?
 The sacrifice is worth it when discipline makes business an authentic experience.
 It can almost become a hobby that pays.
-We enjoy hobbies and it’s easy to be authentic when you enjoy something.
+We enjoy hobbies, and it’s easy to be authentic when you enjoy something.
 No act required.
-It’s easier to be consistent when you’re authenticity feels normal.
+It’s easier to be consistent when authenticity feels normal.
 When consistency is then united with discipline, perhaps we find our own isochronal.

 Extra Shot